Support for Central Bedfordshire School Governors

 This handbook (PDF 395KB) has been designed to provide guidance on the different roles undertaken by the clerk including the clerk as administrator, as information manager and as adviser together with information about school governance and governing body meetings.

-Model Job Description and Person Specification (PDF 30KB)
+Model Job Description

 Example academy clerk job description - this job description (PDF 59KB) includes both the role of clerk and company secretary although the role of company secretary is often undertaken by the School Business Manager, if there is one.